 Navigate to the Work log report and find the commit you want to mark as an outlier.

 Click on the commit, then click on the three dots icon to bring up the context menu allowing you to either view the commit on your Git host or mark the commit as an outlier.

 Success!
-The manually marked outlier commit will now appear with a slash mark through the bubble and a reason of “Manually excluded” in its tooltip when the Outlier filter is selected.
+The manually marked outlier commit appears as an empty commit cell with a reason of “Manually excluded” in its tooltip when the Outlier filter is selected.

 This commit will now appear in your manually marked commits list in your Configuration page.
-Follow the steps below to see your list of manually marked outliered commits.
+Follow the steps below to see your list of manually marked outlier commits.

 Managing outlier commits via the Configurations page

 Using the main navigation, click Settings then click Configurations.